Learning Design and Technologies, M.Ed. (Joint degree with USC Aiken)

 For the comprehensive exam, students complete a Web-based professional portfolio and present to program faculty at the end of their degree program.

-To be considered for admission, all of the Graduate School application requirements and a letter of intent detailing your rationale for proposed study in Educational Technology must be submitted to the Graduate School.
+To be considered for admission, all of the Graduate School application requirements and a letter of intent detailing your rationale for proposed study in Learning Design and Technologies must be submitted to the Graduate School.
 Completed files are forwarded to the College of Education and reviewed as they are received.

 Degree Requirements (36 Hours)